shaimaa-alrajeh/Color-Palette/README.md

 ![image](https://github.com/user-attachments/assets/79fba72c-1f4f-4249-b135-ad52db8adcb8)

+## Contributing

+Contributions are welcome!
+If you'd like to contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-name`).
+3. Commit your changes (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature-name`).
+5. Open a pull request.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the `LICENSE` file for details.

+---

+### Notes

+For additional details or to report issues, visit the [GitHub Repository](https://github.com/shaimaa-alrajeh/Color-Palette).